neuronsimulator/nrn/firststeps.rst

 Aside 4: Sections and segments.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A NEURON Section is considered a piece of cylindrical cable.
-Depending on the resolution desired, it may be necessary to divide the cable into a number of segments where each segment is isopotential across its spatial range.
-The number of segments within a section is given by the variable, nseg.
-To access a part of the cylinder, specify a value between 0 and 1, where 0 is typically the end closest to the soma and 1 is the distal end.
+Depending on the resolution desired, it may be necessary to divide the cable into a number of segments where voltage varies linearly between centers of adjacent segments.
+The number of segments within a section is given by the variable, :data:`nseg`.
+The total ionic current across the segment membrane is approximately the area of the segment multiplied by the ionic current density at the center of the segment.
+To access a part of the section, specify a value between 0 and 1, where 0 is typically the end closest to the soma and 1 is the distal end.
 Because nseg divides the cable into equal-length parts, it should be an odd number so that to address the middle of the cable, (0.5), gives the middle segment.

 ..
 Segments of a section are illustrated below.
 ..
 NOTE: THIS WAS MISSING IN THE SAGE VERSION